NatLibFi/sfs-4900/README.md

-# Transliteration from russian text to finnish as defined in SFS-4900 standard
+# Transliteration from Russian and Ukranian texts to Finnish as defined in SFS-4900 standard

 ## Installation